 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-[ref]and don’t take a backpack, or a change of clothes or footwear, or a staff, because a worker deserves to be fed.
+OET (OET-RV) and don’t take a backpack, or a change of clothes or footwear, or a staff, because a worker deserves to be fed.

-OET-LVnor knapsack for the_way, nor two tunics, nor sandals, nor staff, because/for the worker is worthy of_the food of_him.
+OET-LV nor knapsack for the_way, nor two tunics, nor sandals, nor staff, because/for the worker is worthy of_the food of_him.

-SR-GNTμὴ πήραν εἰς ὁδὸν, μηδὲ δύο χιτῶνας, μηδὲ ὑποδήματα, μηδὲ ῥάβδον· ἄξιος γὰρ ἐργάτης τῆς τροφῆς αὐτοῦ.
+SR-GNT μὴ πήραν εἰς ὁδὸν, μηδὲ δύο χιτῶνας, μηδὲ ὑποδήματα, μηδὲ ῥάβδον· ἄξιος γὰρ ὁ ἐργάτης τῆς τροφῆς αὐτοῦ. ‡

 (maʸ paʸran eis hodon, maʸde duo ⱪitōnas, maʸde hupodaʸmata, maʸde ɽabdon; axios gar ho ergataʸs taʸs trofaʸs autou.)